Supplier Diversity at the St. Louis Fed

 The St. Louis Fed’s Supplier Diversity initiative supports the Bank's strategic plan in two ways:

-Supplier Diversity Department
+Supplier Diversity Workshop

 Each spring and fall, the Bank hosts a Supplier Diversity Workshop to introduce woman- and minority-owned businesses to the Federal Reserve Bank of St. Louis and advise them how to become a part of our supplier community.
 This outreach initiative aims to build relationships and drive economic development in our communities.
 Attendees learn from a variety of representatives at the Bank, including Economic Research, Public Affairs, Information Security, Legal and Procurement.
 Contact the supplier diversity department to learn more about the next event.